tommeagher/heroku_ebooks/README.md

 ## Debugging

-You can also turn off the publication of tweets and skip the random number generation if you want to test the script to debug it.
+If you want to test the script or to debug the tweet generation, you can skip the random number generation and not publish the resulting tweets to Twitter.

-First, adjust the DEBUG variable in `local_settings.py`.
+First, adjust the `DEBUG` variable in `local_settings.py`.

 ```
 DEBUG = True
 ```

 After that, commit the change and `git push heroku master`.
 Then run the command `heroku run worker` on the command line and watch what happens.

+If you want to avoid hitting the Twitter API and instead want to use a static text file, you can do that.
+First, create a text file containing a Python list of quote-wrapped tweets.
+Then set the `STATIC_TEST` variable to `True`.
+Finally, specify the name of text file using the `TEST_SOURCE` variable in `local_settings.py`

 ## Credit
 As I said, this is based almost entirely on [@harrisj's](https://twitter.com/harrisj) [iron_ebooks](https://github.com/harrisj/iron_ebooks/).
 He created it in Ruby, and I wanted to port it to Python.
 All the credit goes to him.